dse/windows/windows7.md

 background to solid color `#3a6ea5`.

 Microsoft doesn't update Windows 7 anymore.
-You'll have to deal with some concomitant issues here and there.
+You'll have to deal with some resulting issues here and there.

 ## Get a good browser.